-- To act in good faith and promote the long-term success of the Company for the benefit of all members and wider stakeholders. - To exercise independent judgment, reasonable care, skill and diligence when carrying out their duties. - To challenge and contribute constructively to Board decision making, using the skills and experience they possess and those generally expected of a Director with a specialty in finance. - To provide effective day-to-day oversight of the Group's operations, controls and financial performance. - To avoid conflicts of interest between their personal interests and their duties.
+- To act in good faith and promote the long-term success of the Company for all members and wider stakeholders. - To exercise independent judgment, reasonable care, skill and diligence when carrying out their duties. - To challenge and contribute constructively to Board decision making, using the skills and experience they possess and those generally expected of a Director with a speciality in finance. - To provide effective oversight of the Group's operations, controls and financial performance. - To avoid conflicts of interest between their personal interests and their duties.